By Bro. Peter Dimond, O.S.B.

-Since John Daly hasn’t published much material on the internet to study and critique, this analysis will be somewhat brief, but it will be sufficient for its purpose nonetheless.
+Since John Daly hasn’t published much material on the internet to study and critique, this analysis will be somewhat brief.
+However, it will be sufficient for its purpose.

 John Daly is a supporter of the heretical letter Suprema haec sacra (Protocol 122/49).

 Suprema haec sacra is the fallible, heretical letter of Cardinal Marchetti-Selvaggianni (1949) against Fr.
-Feeney, which teaches that those in invincible ignorance of the Catholic Faith can be saved, and that those who are not members of the Catholic Church can be saved.
-It also teaches that people who “do not belong” to the Body of the Church can be saved – as assertion utterly refuted by Catholic teaching.
+Feeney.
+It teaches that those in invincible ignorance of the Catholic Faith can be saved, and that those who are not members of the Catholic Church can be saved.
+It also teaches that people who “do not belong” to the Body of the Church can be saved – an assertion utterly refuted by Catholic teaching.
 Daly publicly endorsed this heretical letter at a conference in New York.

 Daly also endorses groups and publications and priests that hold that souls can be saved in false religions.

 John Daly has arbitrarily declared that certain people who don’t meet his “requirements” are not “competent” to write on theological matters.
 To illustrate how ridiculous this is, I will now do the same thing as Mr. Daly.
 I will give certain requirements one must meet to be considered competent to deal with the current theological controversies.
 We will see how Mr. Daly is excluded.
 (Note: what follows is written to illustrate a point; I’m not asserting that a married person cannot contribute to these issues.)